-It was really about building awareness in the institution as well as what it really means to be of service to our students.
-Regardless of ethnicity, what does it mean to be of service and then what does it mean to be an MSI?
-Being an MSI isn’t just about the federal monies that you might qualify to compete for — it’s supposed to be a true recognition of who your students are, recognizing what their needs may be, having focused interventions that may help them be more successful, and that involves the entire institution.
+It was really about building awareness in the institution, as well as what it really means to be of service to our students.
+Regardless of ethnicity, what does it mean to be of service, and then what does it mean to be an MSI?
+Being an MSI isn’t just about the federal monies that you might qualify to compete for — it’s supposed to be a true recognition of who your students are, recognizing what their needs may be, and having focused interventions that may help them be more successful.
+That involves the entire institution.

-College of Southern Nevada is quite diverse: 27.7 percent Hispanic, 11.3 percent black, 10 percent Asian.
+Q. College of Southern Nevada is quite diverse: 27.7% Hispanic, 11.3% Black, 10% Asian.
 It qualifies as both an HSI and an AANAPISI.
 How does the school balance the cultural needs of all students?

-The message has to be that if we qualify to compete for a grant, whether it’s an HSI or ANNAPISI grant, at the end of the day that money is going to CSN for student learning.
-Maybe it’s a new lab, maybe it’s a new accelerated pathway, maybe it’s more advisors but ultimately those services are for all students and no group will be excluded.
+The message has to be that if we qualify to compete for a grant, whether it’s an HSI or AANAPISI grant, at the end of the day that money is going to CSN for student learning.
+Maybe it’s a new lab, maybe it’s a new accelerated pathway, maybe it’s more advisors, but ultimately those services are for all students and no group will be excluded.

 I think MSIs have a culture that develops over time.
-MSIs also provide additional resources that can help build the retention and persistence of students and other programming that helps with tutorial assistance.
+MSIs also provide additional resources that can help build the retention and persistence of students, as well as other programming that helps with tutorial assistance.

 There are a lot of different options.
 So, through collaboration with a lot of different departments we discovered that most of our ESL speakers were being funneled through the language lab.
 We set up advisors to hold hours and orientations at the language lab, so we were meeting the students where they were really at and could then help them further with financial aid and degree choice.

 Yes.
-While MSIs do serve specific minority groups, it doesn’t mean a school will turn non-minority students who meet admissions requirements away.
+While MSIs do serve specific minority groups, it doesn’t mean a school will turn away non-minority students who meet admissions requirements.
 Being an MSI just means the school has a built-in community for minorities and offers support resources that better understand and meet the unique needs of these student groups.
 But at the end of the day, an MSI still serves all students.

 The biggest benefit is the diversity.
 Many non-MSIs are very homogenous, and I don’t think that’s a true reflection of the community most students live in today.
-Therefore, it’s also not a reflection of the community they’re going to work in and live in and be successful in.
+Therefore, it’s also not a reflection of the community they’re going to work in, live in, and be successful in.